hm-imu-sc/MyFancyJavaProject/README.md

 # Shared Memory
 Shared Memory Implementation in Java

-This is a simple implementation of shared memory using Singleton Desing Pattern
+This is a simple implementation of shared memory using Java by following Singleton Desing Pattern